Emergency survival kits

 We spoke to experts to find what you need when disaster strikes.
 We also tested off-the-shelf survival kits to see if they really will see you through.
 Our assessment included grab bags (also known as getaway kits), designed to support 1 person for 72 hours, from most of the major suppliers: After Shake, Grab&Go, LIFEPAC, NZ Survivor, Prepare.co.nz and Survive-it.

 Our main finding was you’re better off building your own getaway kit.
 All commercial kits either lacked key items or performed poorly in our tests.
 The exercise of putting together your own survival gear offers better value for money.
 It’s also a great spur for you and your family to discuss what to do in an emergency.
 If you’re set on a pre-made kit, there are a couple worth considering — the Prepare.co.nz Survival Kit and the NZ Survivor 1 Person 3 Day Pack — though we recommend adding more items.

-The Ministry of Civil Defence and Emergency Management (MCDEM) recommends having the following basic supplies at home:
+The National Emergency Management Agency (NEMA) recommends having the following basic supplies at home:

 It suggests you have the following items in a getaway bag in the event of a quick evacuation:

 NEMA public education adviser Bridget Cheesman says individual emergency preparedness doesn’t need to be a big undertaking.